develop-secure-contracts

 See Pattern Discovery and Integration below for the full step-by-step procedure.

-See MCP Generators (Optional) for details on checking availability and using the generate-compare-apply shortcut.
+See CLI Generators for details on the generate-compare-apply workflow.

-If no MCP tool exists for what's needed, use the generic pattern discovery methodology from Pattern Discovery and Integration.
-The absence of an MCP tool does not mean the library lacks support — it only means there is no generator.
+If no CLI command exists for what's needed, use the generic pattern discovery methodology from Pattern Discovery and Integration.
+The absence of a CLI command does not mean the library lacks support — it only means there is no generator.

 Pattern Discovery and Integration